kilroyjones/fourplay/README.md

 ## Overview

 Fourplay is a four player word puzzle game I built as a project to learn a bit more about Rust, Actix and Svelte.
 I also wanted to learn more about the actor model and try my hand at building something with it.
-I ended up rebuilding the backend a few times as I figured out better how to structure things, and while the current iteration is just that, an iteration, it works well enough for what it needs to do.
+I ended up reworking the backend a few times as I figured out better how to structure things, and while the current iteration is just that, an iteration, it works well enough for what it needs to do.

-Note: The backend is fairly well structured, in my opinion, but the frontend could use some work.
-Due to the nature of the project a lot of the heavy lifting is done in the stores, which make it a bit difficult to follow when looking at individual components.

 ## Getting it to run locally